paulmars/huffshell/Readme.md

 Huffshell is a gem for optimizing your ZSH aliases, programmatically.

-Huffshell looks at your shell history file and generates aliases based on your typical usage.
-Your history is used to determine which commands you use the most and suggests short memorable commands.
+Huffshell looks at your shell history and generates aliases based on your typical usage.
+Memorable and short commands are suggested for the most common things you type to save you the most keystrokes.

-For example, you use 'git' 500 times and you use 'ls -l' 100 times.
-You should add aliases that are 'g' and 'll'.
+For example, if you type 'git' 500 times and 'ls -l' 100 times, good aliases might be 'g' and 'll'.
 It could save you hundreds of keystrokes.

-Additionally, huffshell prints out stats on what your usage looks like if you are just interested.
+Additionally, huffshell prints out stats on what your usage for people who are just curious.

+No changes are made to your shell.
+Only recommendations are printed to screen.

 Features
 ---------------------